 The intent of this brochure is to highlight many of the uses for concrete masonry units produced using Besser equipment.
-Because of space limitations, not all units or possible applications are shown.
+Because of space limitations, not all possible applications are shown.
 Additionally, some of the products shown may be patented, licensed or franchised.
 Please contact Besser Company for additional information.

-Be sure to check your national and local requirements as technical data provided is intended to only serve as a quideline.
+Be sure to check you national and local requirements.
+Technical data is provided only as a guideline.